-In addition to delivering a new four-year global citizenship engagement program made possible by funding from Global Affairs Canada, SCIC is also pleased to be a part of two new multi-year Inter-Council Network (ICN) initiatives currently underway, offering exciting new funding and support opportunities for Small and Medium Civil Society Organizations (SMOs) in Saskatchewan and across the country.
+In addition to delivering a new four-year global citizenship engagement program made possible by funding from Global Affairs Canada, SCIC is also pleased to be a part of new multi-year Inter-Council Network (ICN) initiatives currently underway, offering exciting new funding and support opportunities for Small and Medium Civil Society Organizations (SMOs) in Saskatchewan and across the country.

 The Fund for Innovation and Transformation (FIT) Program